 You can use left-over melon that can’t be shaped nicely for a blender drink, or just eat it out of hand.

-- scooping out potato flesh for Parisian-class ball cuts of vegetables such as squash, potatoes or carrots (tip: peel the carrots and potatoes first);
+- scooping out potato flesh for Parisian-style ball cuts of vegetables such as squash, potatoes or carrots (tip: wash peel the carrots and potatoes first);

 - cleaning out the inside of bell peppers;